 Two alternative, paygo types of development approaches are shown below.
-During development, the “build to” design documentation and the code are cohesively produced manually.
-Only the important design constructs are recorded so that they aren’t buried in a mass of detail and can be scrutinized/reviewed/error-corrected in real-time during development -not just after the fact.
+During development, the “build-to” design documentation and the code are cohesively produced manually.
+Only the important design constructs are recorded so that they aren’t buried in a mass of detail and they can be scrutinized/reviewed/error-corrected in real-time during development – not just after the fact.

 I find that I learn more from the act of doing the documentation than from pushing an “auto-generate” button after the fact.
 During the effort, the documentation often speaks to me – “there’s something wrong with the design here, fix me“.

 Design is an intimate act of creation between the creator and the created – Unknown

 Of course, for developers, especially one dimensional extreme agilista types who have no desire to “do documentation” or learn UML, the emergence of reverse engineering tools has been a Godsend.
 Bummer for the programmer, the org he/she works for, the customer, and the code.